albinhubsch/IKSUbot/README.md

  - [IKSU bokning](http://bokning.iksu.se)

 ##Contribute
-Please feel free to contribute to this project just make sure you try to follow doing conventions.
+Please feel free to contribute to this project.
+Just make sure you try to follow the coding conventions.

 ##To Do
 This program is in a very early beta.
 It does work in current state but it might be a bit unstable an maybe crash sometimes.
 I'll do my best to continue the development of this.
 If you want to contribute please read the contribute section.